me-sharif-hasan/SDK-9_The-open-source-c-c-plus-plus-web-ide-using-php-and-javascript/readme.md

-Start from here!
+### Start from here!

-1. Install gcc minGW compiler in your machine.
-Download it from here https://osdn.net/projects/mingw/releases/ .
-After installation, add its "bin" folder to the system path variable
-2.  install xampp with latest php version and apache web server .
-This project has been tested using php 7.2.1 on xampp apache
-3.  put the source files in your root directory .
-Typically "htdocs" under "xampp" folder of your "XAMPP" installation path
-4. Start apache service from your xampp control panel
+### Requirements :

+1. PHP 7 or higher.
+2. MinGW GCC compiler preinstalled in your system.
+3. Windows OS.

+### How to install:

+1. First you need to download xampp latest version from [here](https://www.apachefriends.org/download.html) .
+2. Install xampp in your preferred directory
+3. Download the project files and extract them into xampp's htdocs folder
+4. Download MinGW GCC compiler from [here](https://osdn.net/projects/mingw/releases/) .
+5. Add bin folder of your MinGW installation directory to the system path.
+See instruction about how to install MinGW GCC from [here](http://www.mingw.org/wiki/Getting_Started).
-5. Jump to the browser and type "http://localhost"
+6. You are ready to go.
+Jump to the xampp control panel and start **apache **.
+Then go to a browser and type http://localhost .****
 ### This project is using ACE code editor for code editing feature .
 Thanks ACE team .